Skip to content

 Labels

-dco-signoff: yes Indicates the PR's author has signed the DCO. do-not-merge/needs-kind Indicates a PR lacks a `kind/foo` label and requires one. needs-ok-to-test Indicates a PR that requires an org member to verify it is safe to test. release-note-none Denotes a PR that doesn't merit a release note. size/XL Denotes a PR that changes 500-999 lines, ignoring generated files.
+approved Indicates a PR has been approved by an approver from all required OWNERS files. dco-signoff: yes Indicates the PR's author has signed the DCO. do-not-merge/needs-kind Indicates a PR lacks a `kind/foo` label and requires one. lgtm Indicates that a PR is ready to be merged. needs-ok-to-test Indicates a PR that requires an org member to verify it is safe to test. release-note-none Denotes a PR that doesn't merit a release note. size/XL Denotes a PR that changes 500-999 lines, ignoring generated files.

 Projects